Salamin, Salamin: Composition and lyrics

 "Salamin, Salamin" is a bubblegum pop and funk song with a prominent groovy bassline.
+The Bini members' vocals span from C_{4} to F♯/G♭_{5} in the song.

-Its lyrics are written in Tagalog and incorporate fairytale motifs, with the narrator asking her magic mirror if her crush will notice her.
+Its lyrics are written in Tagalog and English and incorporate fairytale motifs, with the narrator asking her magic mirror if her crush will notice her.
 The track was produced by Mat Olavides and Bojam and composed by John Michael Conchada, Paula Rose Alcasid, and Paulo Miguel Rañeses.
 The song also contains direct references to fairytales such as Mikha's line in the bridge "Mirror, mirror on the wall," from the Brothers Grimm's original Snow White text.

 Reception

 Reviews

 According to Precy Tan of Nylon Manila, "Salamin, Salamin" resonated deeply within the hearts of individuals who are stuck in uncertain situationships.
 She added, "In a world where mixed signals have become an art form, this track literally screams 'Better say it now, it's not too late.
 I'm ready to be called your princess.'"
 Mika Geronimo of Rappler wrote that the song had a charming approach towards teenage love, similar to Talaarawan's previous single, "Pantropiko".
 SunStar Davao included "Salamin" in their "10 OPM songs that defined 2024" list, with the song placing at number two.
 In the article, SunStar writer Ralph Lawrence G. Llemit praised the song's "infectious" melody and uplifting message that resonated with Filipinos, declaring "Salamin" to be the group's "crown jewel" for the year.
+In 2026, Rolling Stone Philippines placed "Salamin, Salamin" as Bini's top song in its latest list.